Odey340/Faulkner/README.md

-# ✈️ PlaneTracker
+# Faulkner

-**PlaneTracker** is a lightweight web app that tells you when a plane is flying overhead, in real time.
+a lightweight web app that tells you when a plane is flying overhead, in real time.
 Using your location and live flight data, it identifies nearby aircraft and alerts you when one passes within a defined proximity above you.

 ---